North Sunderland Railway: An independent branch line

-The North Eastern Railway made it plain that they were not interested in building a branch line, and the trustees of Lord Crewe decided that a locally promoted independent branch line was the way forward.
+The North Eastern Railway were clear that they were not interested in building a branch line, and the trustees of Lord Crewe decided that a locally promoted independent branch line was the way forward.
 A public meeting was held on 11 April 1891 and support for the scheme was expressed.

-The cost of a railway line, even such a short one, was obviously a formidable obstacle, and a number of measures were examined in an attempt to reduce the cost of construction.
-Comparison was made with the Wisbech and Upwell Tramway, actually a railway with a substantial section of running in and alongside the public road.
+The cost of a railway line, even such a short one, was a challenge, and a number of measures were examined in an attempt to reduce the construction costs.
+Comparison was made with the Wisbech and Upwell Tramway, in actually a railway with a substantial section of running in and alongside the public road.
 The option of building the branch on a narrow gauge was also examined.
 This would save a considerable sum, but had the disadvantage of preventing through-running of goods vehicles to and from the NER: transshipment would be unavoidable.

 Finally a parliamentary bill was presented for a standard gauge branch line, and this was given royal assent in 1892; the capital was £21,000.
 The line would run from Chathill NER to Seahouses, with an intermediate station at North Sunderland.

 Construction and opening

-Getting £21,000 of capital authorised was one thing; but the money had to be raised, and for some time this proved an insuperable obstacle.
-Lord Armstrong appears to have been persuaded to subscribe a considerable portion of the necessary capital, but then this was not forthcoming.
-A contractor was found who was willing to build the line in return for shares in the company, but then he was unable to raise the money.
-Finally on 13 November 1896 a contract was let for the work.
+Getting £21,000 of capital authorised still required the money to be raised, and for some time this proved an extreme obstacle.
+Lord Armstrong was apparently persuaded to subscribe a considerable portion of the necessary capital, but then this was not forthcoming.
+A contractor was found who was willing to build the line in return for shares in the company, but he then was unable to raise the money.
+Finally on 13 November 1896, a contract was let for the work.

 Meanwhile, the government had passed the Light Railways Act 1896; this was designed to enable the low-cost construction of lines that would otherwise not be viable.
 In July 1897, little construction having actually taken place, it was suggested that the branch line should be converted into light railway status.
 This appears not to have been done.
 The line opened for goods traffic on 1 August 1898.

 On 5 October 1898 the Board of Trade inspecting officer visited the line to consider it for passenger operation.
-He was dissatisfied with a number of points, chief among them being the lack of continuous brakes on the passenger coaches, and the absence of proper interlocking at Chathill.
-These shortcomings were remarkably quickly dealt with, and the line opened to passengers on 18 December 1898.
+He found multiple issues, chief among them being the lack of continuous brakes on the passenger coaches and the absence of proper interlocking at Chathill.
+These shortcomings were very quickly dealt with, and the line opened to passengers on 18 December 1898.